PtrMan/C2VHDL/README.rst

 the C file.
 This need not be called *main*.
 The name of the last function will be used as the name for the generated VHDL component.
-The C program will appear to execute in sequence, although the compiler will execute instructions concurrently if it does not effect the outcome of the program.
+The C program will appear to execute in sequence, although the compiler will execute instructions concurrently if it does not affect the outcome of the program.
 This will allow your program to take advantage of the inherent parallelism present in a hardware design.